bounswe/bounswe2019group2/deliverables/M3-CMPE451.md

 **15- User Manual:**
 A user manual has been prepared to instruct users how they can start using the application.
 It explains the important functionalities of the application and tells how a user can use these functionalities in a step by step manner.

+**16- Annotation Model:**
+An document has been prepared to demonstrate how we foollowed the Web Annotation Data Model during the implmentation of annotation functionality.

 # Work Done by Each Member